 Even though there are smoking inconveniences in Las Vegas, smoking is not banned in all areas of the city.

-So, smoking in a Las Vegas hotel room does still exist; it just requires some asking around to make sure your hotel offers smoking options.
+So, can you smoke in Las Vegas hotel rooms?
+Yes, smoking in a Las Vegas hotel room does still exist; it just requires some asking around to make sure your hotel offers smoking options.
 Do not let smoking restrictions spoil your Las Vegas trip, especially since the restrictions are nowhere near as severe as other vacation destinations around the country.

 So, to conclude, there is no need to alter your smoking recreation simply because there are some Las Vegas hotels that do not allow smoking in their rooms.